JonathanWilbur/mueller-report/volume1.md

 generally opposed the proposal, though they differ in their accounts of the concerns he voiced or the strength of the opposition he expressed.
 440

-##### D. George Papadopoulos Learns That Russia Has "dirt" In The Form Of Clinton Emails
+##### d.
+George Papadopoulos Learns That Russia Has "dirt" In The Form Of Clinton Emails

 Whatever sessions's precise words at the March 31 meeting, Papadopoulos did not understand sessions or anyone else in the Trump campaign to have directed that he refrain from